arye321/13tv.co.il_yt-dlp_extractor/README.md

 # 13tv.co.il_yt-dlp_extractor
 yt-dlp plugin that allows you to use 13tv.co.il links

-to use this put `13tv.py` in folder (if the folders are missing create them)
+to use this put `13tv.py` in the following folder: